standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 ### Running scripts to compile CIMPL and IG Generation

 Generating the FHIR IG is a 2-step process:

+Before executing Step 1 to compile your CIMPL code, an `examples` directory must exist.
+It can be empty.

+Create a subdirectory called **`examples_myFhirExamplesFolder`** under the `myExampleC6` folder.

 **Step 1:**  Run the Command Line Interface (shr-cli) compiler.